L1BER2Y/VotingApp/README.md

 # VotingApp
-My first try to make voting app.
-Don't judge strictly :)
+The task was to make a static html page, that includes voting form.
+This form will post form params to webapp and then webapp will show voting stats.